John Howard (singer-songwriter)

-John Howard (born Howard Michael Jones, 9 April 1953) is an English singer-songwriter, pianist and recording artist and published author.
+John Howard (born Howard Michael Jones; 9 April 1953) is an English singer-songwriter, pianist and recording artist and published author.
 With his February 1975 debut album Kid in a Big World (CBS Records), Howard emerged as a late voice of the glam-pop wave of the early 1970s.
 Across a musical career that has included two main periods of recording activity – 1974-84 and 2004–present – Howard has released 21 studio albums and 12 studio EPs.
 In March 2018, he became a published author, his first autobiography, Incidents Crowded With Life, covering his childhood up to 1976, was published by Fisher King Publishing.
 In August 2020, the second volume of his autobiography, Illusions of Happiness, covering the years 1976 - 1986, was published by Fisher King Publishing.
 In February 2022, the third volume of his autobiography, In The Eyeline of Furtherance, covering 1986 to 2001, was published by Fisher King Publishing.
 In September 2023, Howard's first novel, Across My Dreams With Nets of Wonder, was published by Fisher King Publishing.

 Beginnings and early years, 1953–1973

 John Howard was born Howard Michael Jones in Bury, a market town in North West England which historically is part of Lancashire and administratively is within Greater Manchester.

 Having started playing the piano at the age of four years, Howard began classical training at seven.
 He attended St. Gabriel's Roman Catholic High School in Bury, and in 1969 enrolled at the Accrington College of Art.

-Starting in March 1970 and continuing for the next three years, Howard – having adopted the professional moniker "Jon Howard" – played his own songs at universities and folk clubs, and at the Bolton Octagon Theatre.
+Starting in March 1970 and continuing for the next three years, Howard – having adopted the professional moniker "Jon Howard" – played his own songs at universities and folk clubs, and at the Octagon Theatre in Bolton.

 At the Octagon, Howard often played support for the folk/progressive rock band Spirogyra.
 The band at the time was managed by Howard's contemporary, Max Hole, who later, as an A&R manager at WEA Records U.K. in the early 1980s, went on to sign Howard Jones, whose birth name – ironically – is John Howard Jones.
 Hole went on to serve as chief operating officer of Universal Music Group International.